linuxdeepin/wiki.deepin.org/en/System_Management/Package_Management/dpkg.md

 dpkg --version | Display dpkg Version dpkg --help	| Get all the Help about dpkg dpkg -L packagename | list files owned by package

+# APT (Advanced Packaging Tool)

+It is a very popular, free, powerful and more so, useful command line package management system that is a front end for dpkg package management system.

+Users of Debian or its derivatives such as Ubuntu and Linux Mint should be familiar with this package management tool.